 - 6 ounces white chocolate chips

 - 6 TBSP malted barley extract OR 8 TBSP Malted Milk Powder, more may be needed to stiffen the dough

 - 6-8 ounces milk chocolate chips or dark chocolate chips for dipping

 - over very low heat melt the white chocolate in a double boiler or a large bowl over a simmering pan of hot water

-- remove from the heat and add the malted barley powder one TBSP at a time, stirring well after each addition, keep adding powder until the dough is stiff enough to roll into balls
+- once melted remove from the heat and add EITHER 6 Tablespoons of the malted barley powder one TBSP at a time, stirring well after each addition, keep adding powder until the dough is stiff enough to roll into balls

 - let the dough cool about ten minutes then check to see if it needs more malted barley powder, roll a small ball about 1/2 inch or so, if it holds it's shape with minimal flattening then you're ready to roll, if not add more malted barley powder as needed to make a ball that will hold the shape

 - roll the dough into small 1/2-inch balls and put on the prepared pan

 - freeze on a cookie sheet for 10 minutes or so